 Maybe you find coffee to be too hard on your digestive system or don’t like that you are addicted to the caffeine.
-Whatever your reason, you have an option, a healthy alternative to coffee.
+Whatever your reason, you have options, a healthy alternative to coffee.
 Consider some Hildegard favorites, including spelt coffee or incorporating Hildegard’s Original Bitters Tablets in a cup of tea.

 Spelt: a Healthy Alternative to Coffee

 Spelt coffee has a long tradition in Europe.
 In the 18th century, Frederick the Great caused a boom: because coffee was an expensive luxury, complete with high import duties, he sought out a cheaper alternative.
 The result was eventually referred to as “mocca faux”, an inexpensive coffee substitute for French soldiers.
 Over time, the recipes became increasingly refined, so much so that at the present blends are sold under exclusive labels.